17 Easy Car Free Day Trips & Tours From Edinburgh: A local’s guide 2025

 Things to do on Cramond Island in just one day

-This tidal island dotted with abandoned WWII era military forts is an urban explorer’s dream come true.
+This tidal island dotted with abandoned WWII-era military forts is an urban explorer’s dream come true.
 Just make sure you check the local tidal times before you head out…unless you want to end up stranded.

 Keeping it weird on Cramond Island…